Skip to main content

 Over time, Norton's tech staff gave less and less time to administering the list.
 List downtime grew longer in duration and more frequent, which disrupted the flow of conversation and sent some subscribers over the sides, never to return to the barky.
 Eventually, it became apparent to the Norton editor responsible for the list, Patricia Chui, that it was more trouble and effort than Norton wished to expend and it was announced that the list would be discontinued by Norton.

-To provide a fix for the addictive qualities of Gunroom conversation and a lifeboat designed to keep those thrown overboard from permanently drifting away, Jeff advertised his own mailing list, Lissun-BAG, to the entire list.
+To provide a fix for the addictive qualities of Gunroom conversation and a lifeboat designed to keep those thrown overboard from permanently drifting away, Jeffrey Charles advertised his own mailing list, Lissun-BAG, to the entire list.
 That seemed to help for a while, but as list downtime continued to become more frequent and longer, the hue and cry of lissuns grew.
 Eventually an agreement was reached with Norton where a group of volunteer administrators would collectively receive the subscription list from Norton as the basis for a new list hosted elsewhere.
 Discussions were held (and lessons learned) amongst this new crew as various options were explored for hosting the new list.
 It was decided that Doug Essinger-Hileman's ISP (Powersurge) would provide the physical home for the list and accompanying website.
 Doug took it upon himself to register a new domain name for the enterprise.
 Larry Finch sent this notification to the list:

 Larry followed this announcement with this note a few days later: